Self-Organizing Dual-Buffer Adaptive Clustering Experience Replay (SODACER) for Safe Reinforcement Learning in Optimal Control: Numerical Results of Optimal Control for the HPV Model Using Sophia Optimizer with SODACER

 \section{Numerical Results of Optimal Control for the HPV Model Using Sophia Optimizer with SODACER}

 This section presents a thorough assessment of the proposed methodology.
 Initially, an analysis of the system is conducted in the absence of control mechanisms, utilizing parameter values as specified in Table \ref{T2}.
 The resulting simulation outcomes for the system states are depicted in Figure \ref{f1} (upper panel).
-Subsequently, fixed control values are introduced, and the dynamic evolution of system state variables under the influence of our proposed approach starting from predefined initial conditions—is illustrated in Figure \ref{f1} (lower panel).
+Subsequently, fixed control values are introduced, and the dynamic evolution of system state variables under the influence of our proposed approach starting from predefined initial conditions--is illustrated in Figure \ref{f1} (lower panel).
 To further validate the adaptability of the proposed method, we consider random initial conditions and evaluate its performance over 200 iterations.
 The results are depicted in Figure \ref{f9} and Figure \ref{f10}, showing the spectrum of state variables and control signals, respectively.
 In these figures, the blue line represents the average values over the 200 iterations, providing insights into the consistency and effectiveness of the proposed approach.
+The control signals in Fig. \ref{f10} do not converge to zero because the optimal policy for the HPV model involves sustained vaccination and screening efforts to balance incoming susceptible individuals and ongoing transmission.
+This reflects a practical, cost-effective strategy where maintaining a certain level of intervention is optimal over the planning horizon, rather than driving controls to zero.

+To assess the individual contribution of each functional module in the SODACER–Sophia framework, we conducted a series of ablation experiments.
+Three variants were compared against the full framework: (i) a single‑buffer configuration (using only the Fast‑Buffer), (ii) a Slow‑Buffer without adaptive clustering (replaced by a simple reservoir buffer), and (iii) replacement of the Sophia optimizer with the standard Adam optimizer.

+The quantitative results are summarized in Table \ref{tab:ablation}.
+The full SODACER–Sophia framework consistently achieved better performance than RER and CBER across the evaluated metrics.
+Removing the dual‑buffer structure increases convergence time and final cost, confirming its role in balancing recent and historical data.
+Disabling adaptive clustering leads to higher memory consumption, highlighting its importance for experience compression.
+Finally, substituting Sophia with Adam slows convergence, demonstrating the advantage of adaptive second‑order updates.